AtRiskMedia/tractstack-docs/src/content/docs/index.md

         target: _blank
 ---

-TractStack is a new species of web platform that makes it possible for millions of websites to adapt to each visitor instead of showing everyone the same thing.
+TractStack is a new species of web 2.0 making it possible for millions of websites to adapt to each visitor instead of showing everyone the same thing.
 It's an **adaptive website builder** that creates fast, beautiful, SEO-ready, and accessible websites that respond intelligently to user behavior.

 Built on [Astro](https://astro.build/) with [HTMX](https://htmx.org/) and a [Golang](https://go.dev/) backend, TractStack uses SQLite by default with optional [Turso](https://app.turso.tech/) cloud database support.